About

 Hello, I’m Aadarsha

-I’m a Master’s student in Computer Science at Washington University in St. Louis, passionate about applying AI and machine learning to healthcare challenges.
+I’m a Master’s student in Computer Science at Washington University in St. Louis with hands-on experience in machine learning, data engineering, and full-stack development.
 My thesis research focuses on using domain-adversarial learning to detect preclinical Alzheimer’s disease through driving behavior analysis.

 What I’m Working On